Documentation and tutorials.

 struc (name) SYMBOL . db `name,0 end struc test SYMBOL

 The "equ" is a built-in labeled instruction that defines symbol of expression class with a symbolic value.
-Such value can contain any text (even an empty one) and when it uses in expression, it is equivalent to inserting the text of its value in place of its identifier, with an effect similar to evaluation of a parameter of macroinstruction.
+Such value contains a snippet of source text consisting of any number of tokens (even zero, allowing for an empty value) and when it is used in an expression it is equivalent to inserting the text of its value in place of its identifier, with an effect similar to evaluation of a parameter of macroinstruction (except that a parameter is always identified by a single name, while a symbolic value may be hidden behind a complex identifier).

-This can lead to a different results than when a standard variable defined with "=" is used, as the following example demonstrates:
+This can lead to an unexpected outcome compared to the use of standard variables defined with "=", as the following example demonstrates:

 numeric = 2 + 2 symbolic equ 2 + 2 x = numeric*3 ; x = 4*3 y = symbolic*3 ; y = 2 + 2*3